ooni/ooni.org/content/post/eeep-greek-censorship.md

 Probed ISPs: ```Forthnet, Ote, Cyta, Wind, Vodafone, Cosmote, Wind mobile```

-All of the tested ISPs employed DNS hijacking with the exception of Vodafone that uses also Deep Packet Inspection DPI to block the resources of the blacklist.
+All of the tested ISPs employed [DNS hijacking] with the exception of Vodafone that uses also [Deep Packet Inspection] to block the resources of the blacklist.

 ## Probed ISP OONI reports